 The CFM Shadow, created by former jet bomber pilot David Cook, is based on the VJ-23, a 3-axis controlled hang glider designed in the 1970s by Volmer Jensen of California.

 Gary D’s take-off and initial climb out were uneventful, then the engine stopped.
 The fields ahead were high in crop, so he brought it around for a ‘dead stick’ landing down-wind on the strip from where he had taken off less than a minute earlier.

 Every time I climb in to Gary’s (or anyone else’s) power trike, I hear “Don’t step on the fibreglass floor,” or similar.
 It is merely a streamlined cocoon and not strong enough to stand on.
 I obtained inexpensive cardboard stencils via eBay and, with the addition of sellotape and acrylic paint, I painted NO STEP markings on the floor in August 2018.

-Hang gliding 1976 including a photo of Chris S flying an early hang glider
+Three-sixty degree appraisal (hang gliding 1976) including a photo of Chris S flying an early hang glider

 Early powered ultralights part 1 in Hang Gliding History

 Sticks and rudders in Hang gliding before 1973 on Hang Gliding History for images of the VJ-23